 Many lip balm manufacturers will tell you the same thing as drug manufacturers – that they don’t put gluten in their products but they cannot guarantee the product is gluten-free.
 Again, I am usually okay with this.

-Even better is simply purchasing lipsticks and cosmetics from Red Apple Lipstick* (all products are certified gluten-free) as well as Gabriel Cosmetics*.
+Even better is simply purchasing lipsticks and cosmetics from Red Apple Lipstick (all products are certified gluten-free and I love them soooo much!) as well as Gabriel Cosmetics.
 I use both brands and love them – read my Red Apple Lipstick review and my Gabriel Cosmetics review.

 You have to eat – so it’s important to have a few basic meals and desserts you can make in a pinch.
 Please scroll through my gluten-free recipe archives and pick a few gluten-free meals you can easily make.
 I mostly use simple ingredients that you likely already have in your pantry.